Ruwanthalankeshwara17/integrate_dotnetcore_identityserver4/README.md

 Create new Asp.Net Core Web Application project using VisualStudio2019 IDE.
 After that select empty template and make sure the ‘Configure for HTTPS’ is ticked.
 Same can be achieved by executing the follwing command. 'dotnet run web'

 Remove IIS profile from launchSettings.json file.
-Then change the 'applicationurl' to https://localhost:5000.
+Then change the 'applicationUrl' to https://localhost:5000.

 Install IdentityServer4 package.